Skip to main content

 The Cornell Experience Modernization Initiative (CEMI) will unify and improve the university’s systems and processes to better serve our entire community—faculty, researchers, clinicians, students, staff, alumni, partners, and donors.
 By creating more efficient and user-friendly experiences, CEMI will enable our community members to focus on what matters most: advancing Cornell’s mission.

-As common as possible, as different as necessary
+As common as possible, as different as absolutely necessary

 collage of two very similar sedans and a tractor